swetankraj/swetankraj.github.io/_posts/2020-07-01-developer-poweruser-tools-list.md

 ---
 layout: post
 title: 💪 Swetank's Developer and Power User Tools List
 tags: [tools]
 comments: true
 ---

 {: .box-note}
-**Last Updated:** On 1 July, 2020.
+**Last Updated:** On 7 July, 2023.
 Welcome to the list!
+Since now I am using MS Edge, OneTab and The Great Suspender features are already available in MS Edge.
+Switched from LastPass to Bitwarden.
+Added Wappalyzer.

 List of tools that I use and can't live without.
 I'll update the list as I come across something new and tested it for at least 1 week.

-## Chrome Extensions
+## Edge Extensions

-I use Chrome, say I stumbled upon an awesome plugin a few months ago but didn't bookmarked or save elsewhere.
-I just use my Google activity narrowing via date/time/month and voila its there.
+I use MS Edge, here is the list of extensions that I use currently and used earlier.

+1. [**Bitwarden**](https://microsoftedge.microsoft.com/addons/detail/bitwarden-free-password/jbkfoedolllekgbhcbcoahefnbanhhlh) - Free open source password manager, after lastpass stopped their multi-logging feature for free user, Bitwarden was the best free option I discovered so far.

+2. [**Wappalyzer**](https://microsoftedge.microsoft.com/addons/detail/wappalyzer-technology-p/mnbndgmknlpdjdnjfmfcdjoegcckoikn) - Quick way to find out the technology stack of any website.

+{: .box-error}
+**Not in Use:** Below extensions are not used by me anymore.

 1. [**LastPass**](https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd) - It's amazing, there are times I just want to generate a super-strong password and get rid of the headache of jotting it down to a paper.
 Its free, 2-factor authentication, and available for android.